 The film now ranks as the third highest grossing New Zealand title at the NZ box office (The World's Fastest Indian and Boy later overtook first position, though inflation-adjusted figures still put Warriors ahead).

 This longtime fan of American film then left New Zealand to work in Hollywood.
 His debut feature in America was 50s crime thriller Mulholland Falls (1996), which saw Tamahori working alongside actors Nick Nolte, John Malkovich and legendary cinematographer Haskell Wexler.
 Tamahori later argued that the film was damaged after he bowed to studio pressure to shorten it.

-Since then, Tamahori's work has included David Mamet-scripted backwoods adventure The Edge (1997), starring Anthony Hopkins and a memorably angry bear, Next (2007), with Nicolas Cage, an episode of acclaimed drama The Sopranos, and the second most successful James Bond release to that date, Die Another Day (2002).
+Since then, Tamahori's work has included David Mamet-scripted backwoods adventure The Edge (1997), starring Anthony Hopkins and a memorably angry bear, Next (2007), with Nicolas Cage, an episode of acclaimed drama The Sopranos, and the second most successful James Bond released till that date, Die Another Day (2002).
 The movie, whose attractions include melting ice-lairs, hovercraft battles and Halle Berry, marked the 40th anniversary of the Bond franchise.